aacitelli/PortfolioBlog/posts/leetcode-1832.md

 Given a sentence, return True if every letter in the English language can be found in it.

 ## Solution
+**Note:** While time complexity doesn't change, initializing a set to the set of alphabet letters, then removing them as they're found, then checking if `len(set)` is zero every time is likely much faster.
+Space complexity, while it doesn't change in magnitude, is a little better as well.

 ```python
 def checkIfPangram(self, sentence):
     alphabetMap = {